 Our Urology department at Reem Hospital provides convenient care for diagnosis and treatment of urological conditions.
-Our expert team of urologists specializes in pediatric, male, and female urological problems including kidney stones, prostate problems, urinary tract infections, and tumors of the urinary tract.
 Our priority is patient well-being, and we offer advanced treatments to enhance quality of life.

 When to consult with a urologist?

-Consulting a urologist leads to proper diagnosis and timely management.
+Consulting a urologist leads to proper diagnosis and timely management and is critical for maintaining overall good health.

 Laparoscopic surgeries for kidney and ureter problems.

-Laparoscopic varicocelectomy: A procedure for the removal of varicocele (swollen veins in the scrotum) performed laparoscopically.
+Laparoscopic Varicocelectomy: A procedure for the removal of varicocele (swollen veins in the scrotum)

-Surgeries for stress incontinence correction in females: These include colposuspension which typically lasts for 40-60 minutes, and TVT (tension-free vaginal tape) & TOT (trans-obturator tape) typically last for only 30 minutes.
+Stress Incontinence correction in females: These include colposuspension, and TVT (tension-free vaginal tape) & TOT (trans-obturator tape).

 Why choose urology care at Reem Hospital, Abu Dhabi?

-At Reem Hospital in Abu Dhabi, the urology department provides standard care for both adult and pediatric urological conditions.
-Here’s an overview of the treatments offered by our urologists:
+At Reem Hospital Abu Dhabi, the urology department provides expert care for both adult & pediatric urological conditions.

 Surgical removal of the prostate gland (prostatectomy)is often used to treat prostate cancer or benign prostate enlargement in elderly patients.